Lukh2010/devcontrol-dashboard/README.md

 python tools/cleanup_ports.py
 ```

-### Frontend fails with `spawn EPERM`

-That is an environment/process-spawn restriction, usually caused by sandboxing or host policy, not by the React code itself.
-Run the frontend outside the sandbox or from a normal local terminal.
+### Frontend test or build output appears in Git

+Generated folders like `frontend/dist`, `frontend/test-results`, and Playwright reports should stay ignored.
+Only commit source files, configs, and the lockfile.

 ### Protected actions return `401`

 The frontend password does not match the backend `DEVCONTROL_PASSWORD`.
-Re-enter the same password used during launch.

 ### Process controls do not work on Windows

 Run the dashboard as Administrator.

+### Terminal stays disconnected

+Check:

+- backend is running
+- port `8003` is free
+- the password matches if protection is enabled

-## Development Notes
+## Roadmap Direction

-- Frontend dev server: Vite
-- Backend API: Flask
-- Live dashboard updates: Server-Sent Events at `/api/events/stream`
-- System/process metrics: psutil
-- Terminal transport: websockets
+The current backend split is a foundation for future expansion into:

+- multi-process services
+- external queues or buses
+- remote agents
+- stronger auth and audit trails
+- historical telemetry storage

 ## License